SamuelTravaglini/Java-Sorting-Program/README.md

 # Java-Sorting-Program

-This is my practical exercises of different sorting algorithms from Curtin University.
+This is a practical exercise of different sorting algorithms from Curtin University.
 It contains:
 1. Bubble Sort
 2. Insertion Sort
 3. Selection Sort